Desbordante/desbordante-core/README.md

 ```text
 MFD holds
 ```

 4) Discover approximate functional dependencies with various error thresholds.
-Here, we are using a pandas DataFrame to load data from a CSV file.
+Here, we are using a pandas DataFrame to load data from a .csv file.

 ```python-repl
 >>> import desbordante
 >>> import pandas as pd